nodejs/iojs.org/content/en/faq.md

 This project aims to continue development of io.js under an "[open governance model](https://github.com/nodejs/io.js/blob/master/GOVERNANCE.md#readme)" as opposed to corporate stewardship.

-## Version 1.0.x?
+## Why did you break with the Node.js version numbering system?

-io.js has moved to [Semver](http://semver.org/) and the changes between Node.js™ 0.10 and io.js 1.0.0 were significant enough
-to warrant a major version increment.
+io.js has moved to [Semver](http://semver.org/) and the changes between Node.js™ 0.10 and io.js 1.0.0 were significant enough to warrant a major version increment.
+This way io.js versioning stays in line with the same versioning scheme that its npm ecosystem uses.

-Our [CHANGELOG](https://github.com/nodejs/io.js/blob/v1.x/CHANGELOG.md) for v1.x provides a [summary of changes from Node.js v0.10.35 to io.js v1.0.x](https://github.com/nodejs/io.js/blob/v1.x/CHANGELOG.md#summary-of-changes-from-nodejs-v01035-to-iojs-v100).

 ## How can I contribute?